Gnomeslayer/rusthackreportfeed/README.md

 If you want the embed version (in my opinion neater) set embed to true.
 If you just want the raw tweet message, set embed to false.

-In command line, navigate to the folder you've saved this into,
+In command line, navigate to the folder you've saved this into,<br>
 type: pip install -r requirements.txt<br>
 type: python twitter.py